 The Dell S2719DGF is a decent monitor overall.
 It is great for gaming thanks to its many gaming related features.
-It's priced quite competitively too, so it tends to be a good choice if you're looking for a gaming monitor (see our recommendations for the best gaming monitors, the best budget gaming monitors, and the best PC gaming monitors).
+It's priced quite competitively too, so it tends to be a good choice if you're looking for a gaming monitor (see our recommendations for the best gaming monitors and the best budget gaming monitors).

 The Dell S2716DG has very similar performance to the Dell S2719DGF, and the minor differences can be attributed to panel variance.
 The most significant difference between them is that the S2719DGF supports FreeSync VRR whereas the S2716DG supports G-SYNC VRR and incorporates a BFI feature that the S2719DGF is lacking.

 Although the two monitors have a different panel type, most people will agree that the ASUS ROG PG279QZ is much better than the Dell S2719DGF.
 The ASUS has much better viewing angles due to its IPS panel and supports G-SYNC, whereas the Dell supports FreeSync.
 The ASUS has much better black uniformity and incorporates a BFI feature that can make the image crisper.

 The AOC AGON AG271QX is a bit better than the Dell S2719DGF.
 The AOC AGON AG271QX has much better black uniformity and thus less backlight bleed in very dark scenes in a dark room.
 The Dell S2719DGF, on the other hand, has slightly better ergonomics which can be helpful depending on your setup.